Illness in your retirement

 Help with home care

-If you need support to continue to live at home, you may be able to get help from the Community Care Services section of the HSE.
+If you need support to continue living at home, you may get help from the Community Care Services section of the HSE.

-Public health nurses provide nursing care to older people who live at home.
+Public health nurses can give you nurse care if you live at home.

 Carer's Allowance